alexking/burr/README.md

 Which of course outputs `2 chomps`.

-Burr also supports mixins in function definitions.

-Check out the `test.br` file.
+Check out the `examples/test.br` file.
 Keep in mind this is alpha alpha.

 #### Latest Changelog
-**0.0.3** - Fixing a bug where annonymous functions would screw things up.
+### version 0.0.4
+Converting to Burr, now located in `/src/burr/`, exports into `/src/js/`, run `js/grind.js -w burr -d js ` for development.

+Fixing a bunch of bugs, examples in `test/string.br`.

+Adding Sublime Text 3 syntax and build files (`/syntax/`).

+Adding `-d` option to export to directory, allowing directory or file with `-w`.

 Read CHANGELOG.md for more.